minecraft-py/docs-zh/docs/index.md

 the start of a long list of new alpha releases has begun with Minecraft v0.3.2-alpha.
-It's to be expected that a video game like this always eager authors who want their creation to be up to date, usable, bug-free, adapted to multiple platforms (Linux, MacOS, Windows)extensible, editable (under the guidelines of the GNU GPL3), ready to be for those who are learning to program, accessible in many aspects.
+It's to be expected that a video game like this always eager authors who want their creation to be up to date, usable, bug-free, adapted to multiple platforms (Linux, MacOS, Windows)extensible, editable (under GPLv3), ready to be for those who are learning to program, accessible in many aspects.
 Decided to give up the idea of creating an application and then leave it or just maintain it.

 Minecraft-in-python will be up to date to offer fun, safe, reliable, pytonic and enjoyable